 These changes were made in order to increase the payout to holders of FTRs who are not loads.
-In other words, load will continue to be the source of all the funding for

-FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.
-Increasing the payout to FTR holders is not a supportable market objective.
-FTR holders should receive actual congestion on the relevant FTR paths and PJM should not artificially restrict the available paths.
+Load will continue to be the source of all the funding for FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.
+Increasing the payout to FTR holders at the expense of the load is not a supportable market objective.
+Under the current FTR design, FTR holders should receive actual congestion on the relevant FTR paths and paths should be limited to actual physical source and sink points to align congestion rights with the paths that generate congestion and to limit cross subsidies.
+But PJM should implement an FTR design that calculates and assigns congestion rights to load rather than continuing to modify the current design.

 Load was made significantly worse off as a result of the changes made to the FTR/ARR process by PJM based on the FERC order of September 15, 2016.
 ARR revenues were significantly reduced for the 2017/2018 FTR Auction, the first auction under the new rules.
 ARRs and self scheduled FTRs offset 50.0 percent of total congestion costs for the 2017/2018 planning period rather than the 60.5 percent offset that would have occurred under the prior rules, a difference of \$125.8 million.
 There was a significant amount of congestion in January 2018 which adversely affected the congestion offset value of ARRs.
 ARR revenue is fixed at annual auction prices, but congestion revenue varies with market conditions.
 If these allocation rules had been in place beginning with the 2011/2012 planning period, ARR holders would have received a total of \$1,160.0 million less in congestion offsets from the 2011/2012 through the 2017/2018 planning period.
-The total overpayment to FTR holders for the 2011/2012 through 2017/2018 planning period would have been \$1,315.1 million.
+The total overpayment to FTR holders for the 2011/2012 through 2018/2019 planning period would have been \$1,427.4 million.

 The actual underpayment to load and the overpayment to FTR holders was a result of several rules, all of which mean the transfer of revenues to FTR holders and the shifting of costs to load.
+Load is not assigned rights to all congestion as a result of using generation to load paths.
 Load is required to pay for balancing congestion, which significantly increases costs to load and significantly increases revenues paid to FTR holders while degrading the ability of ARRs to provide a predictable offset to congestion costs.
-Surplus revenues from the FTR auction are not assigned to ARR holders, but are used by PJM to clear counter flow FTRs in the Monthly FTR Auctions in order to make it possible to sell more prevailing flow FTRs.
-Under the prior rules, surplus revenues in the day-ahead market were assigned to FTR holders along with surplus auction revenues.
+Surplus revenues from the FTR auction are not assigned to ARR holders, but are used by PJM to clear counter flow FTRs in the Monthly FTR Auctions in order to make it possible to sell more prevailing flow FTRs and to insure revenue adequacy for FTRs before distribution to ARR holders.
+Under the prior rules, surplus revenues in the day-ahead market were assigned directly to FTR holders along with surplus auction revenues.

-A rule change was implemented by PJM to offset the more egregious effects of the allocation of balancing congestion to load.
-Beginning with the 2018/2019 planning period, surplus revenues in the day-ahead market and surplus auction revenue are assigned to
+A rule change was implemented by PJM that offset the more egregious effects of the allocation of balancing congestion to load.
+Beginning with the 2018/2019 planning period, surplus revenues in the day-ahead market and surplus auction revenue are assigned to FTR holders only up to revenue adequacy, and then distributed to ARR holders.
+This is consistent with a recognition that PJM's modeling does not assign the full capacity of the system to ARR holders.195